-You could also fill a bowl with hot water (not too hot!), put a towel over your head and the bowl, and gently inhale the steam – this can help loosen mucus at the back of the nose and throat.
-A steam inhaler mug might be a more convenient alternative to this method.
+Fill a bowl with hot water (not too hot!), put a towel over your head and the bowl, and gently inhale the steam – this can help loosen mucus at the back of the nose and throat.
+A steam inhaler mug might be a more convenient alternative.

-Medication: Expectorants such as guaifenesin (in most over-the-counter cough syrups) or bromhexine (Bisolvon) bring more hydration into the lungs, lubricating the airways and making the mucus easier to cough up.
+Medication: Expectorants such as guaifenesin (in most over-the-counter cough syrups) work by increasing the volume of airway secretions, and making them less sticky so that they are easier to cough up.

 If nothing else works, your doctor may be able to prescribe you a mucolytic called carbocysteine (called Mucodyne in the UK), which breaks down chemical bonds within the mucus to make it less viscous.